Knotx/knotx/CONTRIBUTING.md

 - Whatever content You Contribute will be provided under the Project License(s).

 ## Commit Messages
-When writing a commit message, please follow [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) guideline.
+When writing a commit message, please follow the guidelines in [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).

 ## Pull Requests
 Please add the following lines to your pull request description: